ntalbott/relix/README.md

 A Redis-backed indexing layer that can be used with any (or no) backend data storage.

-## Big Fat Warning

-I'm using README-driven development and Redix is a work in progress - until Redix reaches 1.0.0 **this README may not reflect reality**.

 ## Rationale

 With the rise in popularity of non-relational databases, and the regular use of relational databases in non-relational ways, data indexing has become an aspect of data storage that you can't simply assume is handled for you.
 More and more applications are storing their data in databases that treat that stored data as opaque, and thus there's no query engine sitting on top of the data making sure that it can be quickly and flexibly looked up.